rbtcollins/bitnami-docker/gke/wordpress/README.md

 - [Take down and restart Wordpress](#take-down-and-restart-wordpress)
 - [Cleanup](#cleanup)

-This tutorial walks through setting up a scalable [Wordpress](http://wordpress.org) installation on Google Container Engine using the [Bitnami Container Images](https://bitnami.com/docker) for Docker.
+This tutorial walks through setting up a scalable [Wordpress](http://wordpress.org) deployment on Google Container Engine using the [Bitnami Container Images](https://bitnami.com/docker) for [Docker](https://www.docker.com/).
 If you're just looking for the quickest way to get Wordpress up and running you might prefer our [prebuilt installers, VMs and Cloud Images](http://www.bitnami.com/stack/wordpress).
 If you're interested in getting hands on with [Kubernetes](http://kubernetes.io) and [Google Container Engine](https://cloud.google.com/container-engine/), read on....

 The following illustration provides an overview of the architecture we'll setup using Kubernetes and Bitnami container images for our Wordpress deployment.

 ![Architecture](images/architecture.png)

-We'll be creating a scalable Wordpress installation backed by a cluster if MariaDB containers which can be scaled horizontally on-demand.
-We also configure load balancing, an external IP, a secret store and health checks.
-We use [Google Cloud Storage](https://cloud.google.com/storage/) for persistent file uploads.
+We'll be creating a scalable Wordpress deployment backed by a cluster of MariaDB instances which can be scaled horizontally on-demand.
+We'll attach a persistent disk to the MariaDB master instance so that our database backend can preserve its state across shutdown and startup.
+Three replicas of the Apache container will act as the frontend to our Wordpress deployment.
+For high availability the Wordpress instances will be configured to have three replicas.
+We also configure load balancing, external IP, a secret store and health checks.

 ## Prerequisites